mlm-games/musicore-libre/README.md

 A MusicXML viewer for android.

-Just a prototype for trying out flutter, mostly not going to develop it further due to flutter setup being a pain and automation being half-baked, and i also have an habit of resetting often.
+Just a prototype for trying out flutter, mostly not going to develop it further due to flutter being a pain long term and automation being half-baked.

 ## Features